 Facing pushback, council drops proposal that would have put taxpayers on the hook for Aztek Cove development

-BATON ROUGE - Facing stiff pushback from members of the public, the company behind a controversial mixed-use development asked the metro council to drop a proposal that would have kicked $35 million in tax revenue back to the developer.
+BATON ROUGE - Facing stiff pushback from members of the public, the company behind a controversial mixed-use development asked the Metro Council to drop a proposal that would have kicked $35 million in tax revenue back to the developer.

 The East Baton Rouge Metro Council removed the item — which would have established the Aztek Cove Development District — from Wednesday's agenda after the request from the project's developer.